 This presentation contains forward-looking statements for the purposes of the safe harbor provisions under The Private Securities Litigation Reform Act of 1995 and other federal securities laws.
 The use of words such as "can," "may," "might," "would," "should," "expect," "believe," "estimate," "design," "plan," "intend," "anticipate," and other similar expressions are intended to identify forward-looking statements.
-Such forward looking statements include Immunovant's expectations regarding its plan to develop IMVT-1402 across a broad range of autoimmune indications; expectations regarding design, patient enrollment, timing, and results of clinical trials of IMVT-1402, including those trials evaluating IMVT-1402 in Graves' disease, rheumatoid arthritis, cutaneous lupus erythematosus, Sjögren's disease, myasthenia gravis, and chronic inflammatory demyelinating polyneuropathy and in additional indications; belief in the performance, magnitude of benefit, or best-in-class results shown with batoclimab relative to therapies evaluated in other trials; expectations regarding the potential for IMVT-1402 to meet or exceed the results observed in studies of batoclimab; beliefs regarding the potential benefits of IMVT-1402's and batoclimab's unique or differentiated product attributes and first-in-class or best-in-class potential; the size and growth of the potential addressable markets IMVT-1402, including any estimated market opportunities; and whether, if approved, IMVT-1402 or batcolimab will be successfully distributed, marketed or commercialized.
+Such forward looking statements include statements regarding Immunovant's expectations regarding the timing. design, and results of clinical trials of IMVT-1402; Immunovant's plan to develop IMVT-1402 and batoclimab across a broad range of indications; the number and timing of potentially registrational programs and clinical trials Immunovant plans to initiate for IMVT-1402; and potential benefits of IMVT-1402's unique product attributes and potential bestin-class and first-in-class profile.
 All forward-looking statements are based on estimates and assumptions by Immunovant's management that, although Immunovant believes to be reasonable, are inherently uncertain.
-All forwardlooking statements are subject to risks and uncertainties that may cause actual results to differ materially from those that Immunovant expected.
-Such risks and uncertainties include, among others: initial results or other preliminary analyses or results of early clinical trials may not be predictive of final trial results or of the results of later clinical trials; results of animal studies may not be predictive of results in humans; the timing and availability of data from clinical trials; the timing of discussions with regulatory agencies, as well as regulatory submissions and potential approvals; the continued development of Immunovant's product candidates, including the timing of the commencement of additional clinical trials: Immunovant's scientific approach, clinical trial design, indication selection, and general development progress; future clinical trials may not confirm any safety. potency, or other product characteristics described or assumed in this presentation; any product candidate that Immunovant develops may not progress through clinical development or receive required regulatory approvals within expected timelines or at all; Immunovant's product candidates may not be beneficial to patients, or even if approved by regulatory authorities, successfully commercialized; the effect of global factors such as geopolitical tensions and adverse macroeconomic conditions on Immunovant's business operations and supply chains, including its clinical development plans and timelines; Immunovant's business is heavily dependent on the successful development, regulatory approval and commercialization of batoclimab or IMVT-1402; Immunovant is in various stages of clinical development for IMVT-1402 and batoclimab; and Immunovant will require additional capital to fund its operations and advance IMVT-1402 and batoclimab through clinical development.
-These and other risks and uncertainties are more fully described in Immunovant's periodic and other reports filed with the Securities and Exchange Commission (SEC), including in the section titled "Risk Factors" in Immunovant's most recent Annual Report on Form 10-K for the fiscal year ended March 31, 2025, filed with the SEC on May 29, 2025, and Immunovant's subsequent filings with the SEC.
-Any forwardlooking statement speaks only as of the date on which it was made.
+All forward-looking statements are subject to risks and uncertainties that may cause actual results to differ materially from those that Immunovant expected.
+Such risks and uncertainties include, among others: Immunovant may not be able to protect or enforce its intellectual property rights; initial results or other preliminary analyses or results of early clinical trials may not be predictive final trial results or of the results of later clinical trials; the timing and availability of data from clinical trials; the timing of discussions with regulatory agencies, as well as regulatory submissions and potential approvals; the continued development of Immunovant's product candidates, including the number and timing of the commencement of additional clinical trials: Immunovant's scientific approach, clinical trial design, indication selection, and general development progress; future clinical trials may not confirm any safety, potency, or other product characteristics described or assumed in this press release; any product candidate that Immunovant develops may not progress through clinical development or receive required regulatory approvals within expected timelines or at all; Immunovant's product candidates may not be beneficial to patients, or even if approved by regulatory authorities, successfully commercialized; the potential impact of global factors, such as international trade tariffs, geopolitical tensions, and adverse macroeconomic conditions on Immunovant's business operations and supply chain, including its clinical development plans and timelines; Immunovant's business is heavily dependent on the successful development, regulatory approval, and commercialization of IMVT-1402 or batoclimab; Immunovant is at various stages of clinical development for IMVT-1402 and batoclimab; and Immunovant will require additional capital to fund its operations and advance IMVT-1402 and batoclimab through clinical development.
+These and other risks and uncertainties are more fully described in Immunovant's periodic and other reports filed with the Securities and Exchange Commission (SEC), including in the section titled "Risk Factors" in Immunovant's Annual Report on Form 10-K filed with the SEC on May 29, 2025, and Immunovant's subsequent filings with the SEC.
+Any forward-looking statement speaks only as of the date on which it was made.
 Immunovant undertakes no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events or otherwise.

-and IMMUNOVANT® are registered trademarks of Immunovant Sciences GmbH.
+IMMUNOVANT® and IMMUNOVANT® are registered trademarks of Immunovant Sciences GmbH.
 All other trademarks, trade names, service marks, and copyrights appearing in this presentation are the property of their respective owners.
 Dates used in this presentation refer to the applicable calendar year unless otherwise noted.